 USCAP: COLLEGE CONNECTIONS

-USCAP, through USAAA, boasts a proud network of speakers, staff, and board members that are highly trained in the field of autism, many that hold faculty positions at colleges and universities across the U.S. including:
+USCAP, through USAAA, boasts a proud network of speakers, staff, and board members that are highly trained in the field of autism, many that hold faculty and other positions at colleges and universities across the U.S. including:

 Harvard Medical School